Fact Check: Viral Video Claiming 1,800 Missiles Hit Dubai’s Burj Khalifa Is AI-Generated

 Source: https://ticket.atthetop.ae/

 In previous incidents involving high-rise fires in Dubai—such as the Address Downtown hotel fire and the Torch Tower fires—Dubai Media Office issued official statements shortly after the events.
-In the case of the alleged Burj Khalifa attack, however, no such official alerts or emergency reports have been released, which is inconsistent with what would typically be expected if a major incident had occurred.
+In the case of the alleged Burj Khalifa attack, however, no such official alerts or emergency reports have been released by the Office.

 Source: X